ibm-cloud-docs/watson-assistant/deploy-integration-add.md

 ![Overview of how live agent integrations work](https://www.youtube.com/embed/pJSCZLQVgCY){: video output="iframe" id="youtubeplayer" frameborder="0" width="560" height="315" webkitallowfullscreen mozallowfullscreen allowfullscreen}

-To read a transcript of the video, [open the video on YouTube.com](https://www.youtube.com/watch?v=pJSCZLQVgCY&feature=emb_imp_woyt), click the *More actions* icon, and then choose *Open transcript*.
+To read a transcript of the video, open the [video on YouTube.com](https://www.youtube.com/watch?v=pJSCZLQVgCY&feature=emb_imp_woyt), click the *More actions* icon, and then choose *Open transcript*.

-To learn about how live agent integrations with your assistant can benefit your business, [read this blog post](https://medium.com/ibm-watson/contact-center-post-394dff427c8){: external}.
+To learn about how live agent integrations with your assistant can benefit your business, read [Customer Service Just Got Smarter](https://medium.com/ibm-watson/contact-center-post-394dff427c8){: external}.